Simplicity of right-angled Hecke C$^\ast$-algebras: Preliminaries and notation

 This induces C$^{\ast}$-algebraic and von Neumann-algebraic isomorphisms $C_{r,q}^{\ast}(W)\cong C_{r,q_{T}}^{\ast}(W_{T})\otimes C_{r,q_{T^{\prime}}}^{\ast}(W_{T^{\prime}})$ and $\mathcal{N}_{q}(W)\cong\mathcal{N}_{q_{T}}(W_{T})\overline{\otimes}\mathcal{N}_{q_{T^{\prime}}}(W_{T^{\prime}})$. \end{lemma}

 Proposition \ref{isomorphism} and Lemma \ref{isomorphism2} allow to restrict in the treatment of the question for the simplicity of Hecke C$^{\ast}$-algebras to irreducible Coxeter systems and multi-parameters $q=(q_{s})_{s\in S}\in\mathbb{R}_{>0}^{(W,S)}$ with $0<q_{s}\leq1$.
 Since simplicity of C$^{\ast}$-algebras is preserved by inductive limits, it further suffices to consider finite rank Coxeter groups, as the following lemma illustrates.
+It easily follows from \cite[Lemma 19.2.2]{Davis}.